 In this way every staff member has access to complete and up-to-date information about pupils with special needs and their requirements, which will enable them to provide for the individual needs of these pupils.
 The LDD is represented at every whole-staff meeting and at academic meetings on a regular basis, and at such times, information about pupils is shared and strategies discussed.
+Moreover, the SENDco produces update reports for all Governor's Bilton Grange Education Committee meetings, as well as Governor's Student Pastoral Welfare Committee meetings (Rugby School group meeting).

-Sometimes external professionals and agencies are called in to work with children, either for a oneoff session, fixed-term or to provide on-going support.
+Sometimes external professionals and agencies are called in to work with children, either for a one off session, fixed term or to provide on-going support.
 In these cases, external professionals and agencies are usually funded by the child's parents and all reports and recommendations are shared with the family as well as the school.